Recipe Overview

 Notes

-- Make ahead: This recipe can easily be doubled (refer to my Homemade Meatballs recipe for proportions).
-Since ground beef and pork often are sold in 16 oz. packages, it really makes sense to make a double batch.
-Fry the meatballs in batches or freeze uncooked meatballs as directed below.
+- Make ahead: This recipe can easily be doubled (refer to my homemade meatballs recipe for proportions).
+Since ground beef and pork often are sold in 16 ounce packages, it really makes sense to make a double batch.
+Fry the meatballs in batches or freeze uncooked meatballs as instructed below.

 - Freezing uncooked meatballs: Shape the meatballs and place on rimmed baking sheet or tray in a single layer.
 Freeze two hours or until mostly firm.
 Place frozen meatballs in freezer safe container and freeze for up to 2 months.